 The MCS for AToM0/MToA0/MToB0/MToS0 tags shall always be defined by the MCS field.
 The field represents the colour space on the M-side of the transform.
-When this field is non-zero the material channel identification shall be encoded by a materialTypeArrayTag (see 9.2.85).
+When this field is non-zero the multiplex channel identification shall be encoded by a multiplexTypeArrayTag (see 9.2.85).

-For the MaterialIdentification and MaterialVisualization profile classes (see Table 14), the MCS encoding shall be one of the signatures as defined in Table 22.
+For the MultiplexIdentification and MultiplexVisualization profile classes (see Table 14), the MCS encoding shall be one of the signatures as defined in Table 22.

-Note: Material color space signatures use the same 32-bit binary encoding mechanism as N color device data signatures (see 6.2.1) with each having a 6-character signature representation.
+Note: Multiplex colour space signatures use the same 32-bit binary encoding mechanism as N color device data signatures (see 6.2.1) with each having a 6-character signature representation.